Soleimani killed: US-Iran tensions to soar and the impact on India

 "At the direction of the President, the US military has taken decisive defensive action to protect US personnel abroad by killing Qasem Soleimani," a statement by the Pentagon read after the strike.

 The strike was aimed at deterring further Iranian attack plans.
-The US will continue to take all necessary action to protect the people and its interests wherever they are in the world, the statement further said.
+The US will continue to take all necessary action to protect the people and their interests wherever they are in the world, the statement further said.

 US defence secretary Mark Esper said that the US would not accept attacks against its personnel in the region.
 He blamed Iran for the violence at the embassy.
 Attacks against us will be met with responses in the time, manner, and place of our choosing.
 We urge the Iranian regime to end their malign activities,” a statement read.